Franchise Marketing Playbook

 Information to Include on Franchise Homepages

-The franchise homepage is also a great place for the franchisee to showcase what makes their location unique, trustworthy, and better than the competition.
-Encourage your franchisees to “toot their own horn” in a way that will speak to their local audience.
+The franchise homepage is also a great place for the franchisee to showcase what makes their location unique, trustworthy and better than the competition.
+Encourage your franchisees to “toot their own horn” in a way that speaks to their local audience.

 Local Service Pages